-What is BASICS at Amherst?
+What is BASICS and CASICS?

-SESSION II: A follow-up 60 minute session providing personalized feedback based on screenings and discussion of ways the student might reduce future health, social, and legal risks.
+SESSION II: A follow-up session providing personalized feedback based on screenings and discussion of ways the student might reduce future health, social, and legal risks.